stanlrt/vibetest/README.md

 uv run agent1
 ```

-Run `uv run agent1 --help` for all options.
+Run `uv run agent1 --help` for all options, or refer to the [dedicated README](./packages/agent1/README.md).

 ### Agent 2 (Standalone)